mateusz-kloch/ems/README.md

 ---

 ### "edit" command:
-Requires the ID of the expense to be edited and at least one of the options ("--dt", "--amount", "--desc"), otherwise an error will be reported.
+:memo: Requires the ID of the expense to be edited and at least one of the options ("--dt", "--amount", "--desc"), otherwise an error will be reported.

-:warning: **Warning:** ID's cannot be edited.
+:warning: ID's cannot be edited.

     python src/run.py edit 13 --db-filepath=dir/file.db --amount=130
 This command edits the expense amount in the database file specified by the user.